 With strict adherence to lens handling and wearing times complications with Ortho-K lenses can be minimised and are quite rare.

 As well as correcting vision Ortho-K is an effective in halting the progressing of myopia in children.
 This is the biggest advantage of Orthokeratology.
 The added advantage of no-glasses, clear unobstructed vision allows patients to enjoy sports activities more comfortably.

-4 Who may not be suitable for Ortho-K lens?
+4. Who may not be suitable for Ortho-K lenses?

 Patients who have the following eye conditions or symptoms including:

 - Conditions such as corneal dystrophy or Keratoconus

 - Certain systemic conditions involving the eye

 - Allergic sensitivity to Ortho-K lenses or cleaning solutions